Calvin University: Campus

 Calvin acquired the 166 acre property in the mid-1950s and began a process of turning a biologically diverse farm into a center for Christian higher education.
 The master plan for the site was developed in 1957 by William Beye Fyfe, an adherent of the Prairie School of architecture.
-Working with President Spoelhof, Fyfe came up with a set of design principles for the campus aimed to both symbolically represent and physically promote such ideals as the integration of faith and learning; integration of administration, faculty, and students; and the inter-relatedness of all the disciplines.
+Working with President Spoelhof, Fyfe came up with a set of design principles for the campus aimed to symbolically represent and physically promote such ideals as the integration of faith and learning; integration of administration, faculty, and students; and the inter-relatedness of all the disciplines.

 Academic buildings

 Calvin has nine academic buildings on campus.

 The first to be constructed was Hiemenga Hall, named after John Hiemenga and built in 1961.
-Hiemenga Hall houses numerous academic departments including modern languages, history, philosophy, classical languages, gender studies, and religion.
+Hiemenga Hall houses academic departments including modern languages, history, philosophy, classical languages, gender studies, and religion.
 The building also houses some programs and offices.
 It is connected to the campus chapel and the Spoelhof Center via tunnels.

 The Spoelhof Center, named after president emeritus William Spoelhof, houses the art, education, social work and sociology departments, the Office of the President, and several other administrative departments.
 The Gezon Auditorium is also housed in the Spoelhof Center.
 Dedicated in 1974, the Gezon Auditorium primarily serves as the main stage for the Calvin Theatre Company.
 Like the CFAC, it has flexible lighting and sound systems and serves as a venue for concerts, lectures and other events.
 The Spoelhof Center connects to the Science Building and Hiemenga Hall via tunnels.

 The Science Building houses many of the science departments at Calvin, including engineering, physics, astronomy, psychology and nursing.
 The building also includes half of the Calvin-Rehoboth Robotic Observatory.
 When there are favorable skies, the observatory is open to the public on most weeknights.
 The Science Building is also distinctive for having been designed in the shape of a hexagon, emulating the benzene ring.
 In 2009, it was the backdrop for scenes of the film The Genesis Code.

 Constructed in 1998, DeVries Hall houses classrooms, faculty offices, research labs and a greenhouse.
 In addition to the biology and chemistry departments, the building houses the West Michigan Regional Lab, a consortium between the college and local hospital, Spectrum Health.

 Attached to DeVries Hall and the Science Building is North Hall, which houses several departments including economics, business, geology, geography, environmental studies, computer science, and mathematics.

 To the west of North Hall is the Engineering Building which consists of the Prince Engineering Design Center and the Vermeer Engineering Projects Center.
 The Engineering Building was constructed in 1999 and houses faculty and student research facilities, metal and wood shops, a wind tunnel, a three-dimensional printer, and an anechoic chamber.